-The international research team behind the new study published in the journal Cell - Current Biology , includes Alida de Flamingh, Alfred Roca, and Ripan Malhi of the University of Illinois and Ashley Coutu and Shadreck Chirikure, who are affiliated with the University of Oxford and University of Cape Town.
+An international research team behind the study published in 2020 in the journal Cell - Current Biology, includes Alida de Flamingh, Alfred Roca, and Ripan Malhi of the University of Illinois and Ashley Coutu and Shadreck Chirikure, who are affiliated with the University of Oxford and University of Cape Town.
 Lead researcher de Flamingh said that the cache of elephant tusks was stowed in a lower level of the Bom Jesus “under a weighty cargo of copper and lead ingots.” de Flamingh explained that this was beneficial in preserving the artifacts:

 “When the ship sank, the ingots compressed the tusks into the seabed, preventing a lot of physical erosion by sea currents that can lead to the destruction and scattering of shipwreck artifacts.
 There is also an extremely cold sea current in that region of coastal Namibia, which likely also helped preserve the DNA in the shipwrecked tusks.”

 - Lost Norse of Greenland Fueled the Medieval Ivory Trade, Ancient Walrus DNA Suggests